lcy-seso/LearningNotes/paper_notes/Generalization_of_Neural_Network/sources/On_Large-Batch_Training_for_Deep_Learning.md

 # [On large-batch training for deep learning: Generalization gap and sharp minima](https://arxiv.org/pdf/1609.04836.pdf)

-## Exsiting problems
+## Existing problems

 1. large batch methods over-fit the model.
 1. large batch methods are attracted to saddle points.
-1. large batch methods tend to zeeom-in on the mimimzer closest to the initial point.
+1. large batch methods tend to zoom-in on the minimizer closest to the initial point.
 1. small batch and large batch methods converge to qualitatively different minimizers with different properties.

-## Conclusions/Founding in this parper
+## Conclusions/Founding in this paper

 - The generalization gap is not due to over-fitting or over-training.
 - Due to the _**inherent noise**_ in the gradient estimation:

-  - large-batch methods tend to converge to sharp minimizers of the training and testing fucntions.
+  - large-batch methods tend to converge to sharp minimizers of the training and testing functions.
     - the sharp minimizers are characterized by _**a significant number of large positive eigenvalues**_ in $\bigtriangledown^2f(x)$.
     - flat minimizers tend to generalize well.
   - small-batch methods consistently converge to flat minimizers.
-    - flat minimizers charaterized by _**having numerous small eigenvalues of $\bigtriangledown^2f(x)$**_.
+    - flat minimizers characterized by _**having numerous small eigenvalues of $\bigtriangledown^2f(x)$**_.
-- The loss function landscape of deep neural networks is such that large-batch methods are attracted to region with sharp minimizers and are unable to escape basins of attraction of these minimizers.
+- The loss function landscape of deep neural networks is such that large-batch methods are attracted to the region with sharp minimizers and are unable to escape basins of attraction of these minimizers.
 - **using a large-batch method that is warm-start with a small-batch method**.

 ## Some background information